Review of LEGO Harry Potter: Years 5-7

-Fans will enjoy LEGO Harry Potter: Years 5-7 because it not only allows them to roam around places like the Leaky Cauldron, Diagon Alley, Hogsmeade and Hogwarts, but gives them the opportunity to participate in the scenes they would want to while reading the books.
+Fans will enjoy LEGO Harry Potter: Years 5-7 because it not only allows them to roam around places like the Leaky Cauldron, Diagon Alley, Hogsmeade, and Hogwarts but also gives them the opportunity to participate in the scenes they would want to while reading the books.

 Whether you’re putting the Black Family tapestry back together with Sirius, taking an Occlumency lesson with Snape and playing in his memories as the Young Marauders, assembling everyone inside the Hog’s Head for the first meeting of Dumbledore’s Army, dueling inside the Room of Requirement with Fred and George or befriending Grawp in the Forbidden Forest.

-Gamers are still tasked with finding the missing pieces of the House Crest (Gryffindor, Ravenclaw, Hufflepuff and Slythern) in each level, freeing “Students in Peril,” unlocking hidden characters, collecting golden LEGO bricks and pocketing enough coin to become a True Wizard.
+Gamers are still tasked with finding the missing pieces of the House crest (Gryffindor, Ravenclaw, Hufflepuff, and Slytherin) in each level, freeing “Students in Peril,” unlocking hidden characters, collecting golden LEGO bricks, and pocketing enough coin to become a True Wizard.

 Once unlocked, you can buy characters in Madam Malkin’s to use in free play mode.
 So if you ever wanted to play the entire game as Argus Filch, Kreacher or Professor Trelawney, here’s your chance!
 The upstairs area in Madam Malkin’s also allows you to create your own character.
 The Leaky Cauldron remains your home base: you can cycle through any previously completed level for free play mode, as well as check on the status of several items you have collected.

 Your spells are very limited… until you decide you’ve had enough of Dolores Umbridge.
 Then your arsenal expands to include Wingardium Leviosa, the Invisibility Cloak, Lumos, and Expecto Patronum.
-You’ll have to head over to Charms class with Professor Flitwick to unlock Diffindo, Reducto,and Aguamenti.
+You’ll have to head over to Charms class with Professor Flitwick to unlock the Severing Charm, the Reductor Curse, and the Water-Making Spell.
 Additionally, Weasleys’ Wizard Wheezes is your home for buying additional, and in most cases much more humorous spells.